pawasti/DataAnalysis_MachineLearning__/README.md

 # DataAnalysis_MachineLearning__
-this repository contains some of my Case Study in Data Analysis and Machine Learning
+This repository contains some of my Case Study in Data Analysis and Machine Learning